Galileo Would Be Stunned: Jupiter Now Has 79 Moons

 Astronomers think retrograde moons have a different origin story from prograde moons, which travel in the same direction that their planet rotates.

-Sheppard says Jupiter's prograde moons probably formed from the same spinning disc of stuff that eventually coalesced to form the planet.
+Sheppard says Jupiter's prograde moons probably formed from the same spinning disk of stuff that eventually coalesced to form the planet.
 By contrast, retrograde moons were probably objects that once were wandering around the solar system and got snared by Jupiter's gravity.

 "They didn't form with Jupiter," he says.
 "We think Jupiter captured them as these objects got too close to Jupiter in the past."